muhaafidz/image-food-calori-demo/README.md

    	*Make sure that save it in jpg format.
 And each of image group need to have at least 21 images and above.
     	*You also can create a new folder to add a new image group.

-2.	locate tensorflow folder location in CMD. eg:
+2.	"ocate tensorflow folder location in CMD. eg:

 		cd C:\xampp\htdocs\image-food-calori-demo-master\tensorflow